Saudi Arabia Has a New Top Prince

 Undoing decades of royal tradition, Saudi Arabia’s King Salman appointed his 31-year-old son Mohammed Bin Salman to be next in line for the throne on Wednesday, signaling a historic political shift in one of the Middle East’s key regional powers.

 A rising star within the Saudi royal family, Mohammed Bin Salman was already one of the kingdom’s most powerful leaders.
-He is regarded as an advocate for social reforms and a forceful Saudi foreign policy, and is also leading a massive overhaul of the Saudi economy.
+He is regarded as an advocate for a forceful Saudi foreign policy and is also leading a massive overhaul of the Saudi economy.
 As the country’s defense minister, he is in charge of Saudi Arabia’s two-year-old air war in Yemen, where more than 10,000 people have died in one of the world’s most dire humanitarian crises.

 The young prince is now in position to take control of Saudi Arabia in a moment of increasing friction with the country’s neighbors.
 Saudi Arabia recently joined the United Arab Emirates, Egypt, and several other countries to launch an embargo of Qatar, igniting a long-simmering conflict among Arab states over the role of political Islam in the region.
 The Saudi government is also grappling with the collapse of the price of oil, and ongoing tensions with Iran, the kingdom’s adversary in a region-wide struggle for power and influence.